 Payments are usually made during the winter months (by the end of March 2021, at the latest).

-Customers in the broader group will have to apply to their electricity supplier – check with it to find out the eligibility criteria.
+Customers in the broader group have to apply to their electricity supplier – check with it to find out the eligibility criteria.
 People with pay-as-you-go meters can also qualify for the discount.

 Contact your energy firm as soon as possible if you are in the broader group.
 The number of discounts it can give is limited.

-The Warm Home Discount will be applied to your electricity account.
+The Warm Home Discount is applied to your electricity account.
 So if you receive gas and electricity from different suppliers, you should contact your electricity company to register.
 But if you get your gas and electricity from the same supplier, you can ask it to credit your gas account instead.